Fudan-iGEM/2024-wiki/src/description.md

 **b) Phage resistance**

 The initial step of bacteriophage infection is its adsorption to host receptors, and bacteria has evolved various methods to defend against phages.
-Lipopolysaccharide (LPS) is a natural protective barrier, blocking phage adsorption[^18].
+Lipopolysaccharide (LPS) is a natural protective barrier, blocking phage adsorption[^19].

-We overexpress YejM to upregulate the production of LPS, allowing the *E. coli* to possess higher resistance towards bacteriophages in the environment[^19].
+We overexpress YejM to upregulate the production of LPS, blocking recognition sites on the surface of bacteria, allowing the *E. coli* to possess higher resistance towards bacteriophages in the environment[^20].

 <div style="text-align: center;" id="fig7">
     <img src="https://static.igem.wiki/teams/5115/test/yagi.jpg" style='width:50%'>